 With Sedona as the backdrop, visitors will rush to the illustrious trails spanning the red rock terrain, with jaw-dropping views of Sedona’s landscape and topography.
 Taking advantage of the backdrop, mountain-goers can bask in the sunshine while keeping their resolutions to be fit in the new year.

 A local favorite, “The Crack,” can be found at the end of Bell Trail.
-By branching off the main trail, hikers are led to a swim hole with several places to jump off small cliffs into glistening pools of water.
+By branching off the main trail, hikers are led to a swimming hole with several places to jump off small cliffs into glistening pools of water.
 This destination is a favorite for locals, with great spots for pictures.
 These treasures and more are just a few of the wonders that await you.
 Let’s take a look at a few more, with information provided by Visit Sedona.

 Location: The trailhead is located near the V-Bar-V Heritage Site, which is southeast along Beaver Creek Road to the west of the I-17.